Basque rural sports: Palanka jaurtiketa (metal bar throwing)

 The origins of this sport are in the mining industry where the palanka was traditionally used to prepare the holes into which explosives were then placed from the 15th century onwards.
 As a pastime, the miners would see who could throw the heavy tool the furthest in their breaks.

-Curiously, the Spanish athlete Miguel de la Quadra-Salcedo used a javelin throwing technique based on the Basque techniques of throwing the palanka at the 1960 Summer Olympics in Rome.
-Initially breaking the world record in javelin throwing, his record was later annulled when the IAAF amended its rules to exclude techniques that at any point in time involve the athlete or the javelin face or point towards the audience.
+Curiously, the Spanish athlete Miguel de la Quadra-Salcedo used a javelin-throwing technique based on the Basque techniques of throwing the palanka at the 1960 Summer Olympics in Rome.
+Initially breaking the world record in javelin-throwing, his record was later annulled when the IAAF amended its rules to exclude techniques that at any point in time involve the athlete or the javelin facing or pointing toward the audience.

 In Spanish this is called lanzamiento de barra or barra vasca and in French lancement de bar de mine.

 Pegarra lasterketa (pitcher race)

 Basques carrying pegarras in the 18th century.

 This sport involves a pitcher variously called :eu:pegarra, bera, :es:pedarra and kantarue in Basque.
 It is a traditional ceramic pitcher that resembles a fat teapot, with a diameter at the base of around 20 cm, a lid on the top with about 10 cm diameter, and about 30 cm tall and a fairly large spout.
 It can either be glazed or unglazed, with one or three handles (if it was designed to be hung) that was traditionally used to carry water.

 It is carried on a head cushion called burutea and the aim of a race is to get to the finish line without dropping the pegarra.
 It is difficult to ascertain how old the sport is but one of the earliest records of the pegarra being used to carry water on the head dates back to a Dutch book from 1603 called Theatrum Orbis Terrarum by Abraham Ortelius which has an illustration of a Basque woman carrying a pegarra.

 In Spanish this is called carrera de pedarras and in French course de pedarras.